 Hardware For UDS Smoker

 There is not a lot of hardware you need.
 Just some easy to find and cheap bolt, nuts and washers.
 You will basically only need them to make the charcoal basket and as bracket for the grill grate.

 UDS Smoker Paint

 I maybe have to look at another option and maybe a quality that is more suited for heavier used grills like the UDS

 More Things I am considering

-After doing the basics that I am thinking about slowly improving the UDS with some mods that I have found in my search for the best drum smoker.
+After doing the basics that I am thinking about slowly improving the UDS with some mods that I have found in my search for what I think is the best drum smoker.
 The Hunsaker vortex smoker I wrote about.

 Updating the air inlets with some 3/4 inch galvanize bushings, 90 degrees elbows and galvanized pipe.
 On top of this there is a shut of valve.

 Reason is that you do not have to bend over to fool with the intake and they function like a kind of intake damper like on other grills and smokers.

 The air outlet can be made with the same bushings and an elbow.
 This will prevent rain from getting in you smoker.

 You can also add a shut of valve to one of them to regulate air flow.
 Although testing has to be done to find out if this is needed.

 I looked into wheels under the smoker to move it around easier and found some that do not break the bank.

 A handle on the lid is also on my list plus a hook to hang it on like the Weber 22 inch kettles have.